 The whole point of social media for business isn’t JUST for sales and marketing.
 It allows companies to be transparent like never before.

 On the flip side, some companies try to address issues on social by asking that questions or complaints get sent via direct message or email.
-Let’s face it; sometimes explanations can be too complex or technical to explain in writing.
+Let’s face it; sometimes explanations can be too complicated or technical to explain in writing.
 However, be careful when it comes to complaints.
-If someone is agitated and you tell them to send an email/private message it can be off-putting.
+If someone is agitated and you tell them to send an email/private message, it can be off-putting.

 Still undecided on if you need a social policy or not?
 Consider these three things:

 - Not being “all that” concerned about social media might mean that you don’t take it seriously.
 However, it’s real and needs to be looked at like you’re receiving a phone call or email inquiry.
 Would you treat those any different?
 Social media is another form of communication.

 - When you think about creating a social media policy and draw a blank.
 If this happens to you, check out the above links and read how to create a social media policy from the Small Business Association’s site.)